-Why is it important for kids to stay active in the summer?
+Why do kids need to be active in the summer?

-Regular exercise benefits a child in many ways:
+Regular exercise benefits a child in many ways.
+It can:

-- Builds muscle and bone strength, cardiovascular endurance and flexibility
+- Build muscle and bone strength, cardiovascular endurance and flexibility

-- Reduces risk of obesity, type 2 diabetes and heart disease
+- Reduce the risk of obesity, type 2 diabetes and heart disease

-- Increases the child's ability to focus and concentrate when back in school
+- Increase the child's ability to focus and concentrate when back in school

 "The child's activity doesn't have to last for a solid hour.
 Small bursts – 15 minutes here, 15 minutes there – are fine," says Lorenzi.